 This section outlines what happens to your Death Benefit if you die before you become entitled to a Retirement Benefit.
-For detailed information on how your Death Benefit is calculated, refer to the sections below relevant to your category of membership.

-What benefit is payable if I die before age 65?
+What benefit is payable if I die before my Normal Retirement Date?

-If you die while employed by DXC Technology Australia, beneficiaries are eligible to receive a lump sum payment:
+If you die while employed by DXC Technology, beneficiaries are eligible to receive a lump sum payment based on your Defined Benefit category up to a maximum of \$2,000,000 without proof of health.